Irrelon/ForerunnerDB/readme.md

 ```js
 db.collection('myCollectionName').deferredCalls(false);
 ```

+After async behaviour (deferred calls) has been disabled, you can insert records and be sure that they will all have inserted before the next statement is processed by the application's main thread.

 ### Inserting Special Objects
 JSON has limitations on the types of objects it will serialise and de-serialise back to